Fireman faces child cruelty charges

 The accused admitted to beating the child.

-The fireman is currently in custody.
+The fireman is currently on police bail.

 He is back in court on 7 February.